Camping in the Boulder Field

 The rain, snow, and storms never manifested, but the entire day was plagued with extreme wind and the night was no different.
 Laying in the tent it was hard to sleep contemplating whether or not the thin nylon would hold up under the unrelenting wind.
 Luckily the rock walls surrounding each of the camping spots do knock down the wind somewhat.
 I added to our rock wall to help close in the area as the “doorway” was allowing too much wind to pass through.
 Our tent was taking a beating while camping in the Boulder Field.

 Around 11:00 PM the wind finally subsided, but then the cold set in.
 By the end of the night, Jennifer and I were wearing every piece of clothing we had brought and were wrapped up tight inside each of our mummy bags.
-Our tent is a three-season tent but I don’t think that camping in the Boulder Field above tree line counts as one of those three seasons.
+Our tent is a three-season tent but I don’t think that camping in the Boulder Field, above the tree line, counts as one of those three seasons.

 Still, when the morning came and we got the early morning light, all the wind and cold was worth camping in the Boulder Field.
 We had amazing views of the gorgeous bouldery terrain and Longs Peak above lit up by the first light of the day.
 I was up before dawn, awakened by the first intrepid travelers climbing Longs Peak for the day.
 The lack of overnight campers didn’t stunt the long line of hikers streaming towards the peak.
 For the first few hours, we witnessed a lot of people attempting the feat while we had breakfast and packed up our site.
 None returned from the summit before we set off down the mountain the way we had come.

 Our Second Day